carpentries/lesson-development-training/episodes/episodes.md

 The learning objectives you defined for your lesson can help with this: at the very least, it is probably a good idea to have one episode dedicated to each objective.
-You might also find that you can "decompose" the lesson-level objectives into more finely-grained steps that learners can take towards those end points:
+You might also find that you can "decompose" the lesson-level objectives into more finely-grained steps that learners can take towards those end points.
+For example, the lesson level objective

+- _"create formatted page content with Markdown"_

+may be broken down into,

+- _"create bold, italic, and linked text with Markdown"_
+- _"explain the different header levels in Markdown"_
+- _"add images with a caption and alternative text description to a Markdown document"_

+Some questions you might ask yourself to help break down your lesson-level learning objectives include:

 - What new knowledge and skills will learners need to acquire to be ready to fulfil the overall objectives for your lesson?
 - What order should these concepts and skills be introduced in?
 Are some dependent on others?